 Carrying a baby and the bodily changes that accompany it are indeed beautiful, but it can sometimes leave the pregnant woman with unpleasant feelings.
 Apart from aches, fatigue, and nausea, a woman is also likely to suffer from varicose veins and spider veins.

 Notably, as a woman’s uterus enlarges, it also compresses the veins in the pelvic region.
 This is what causes varicose veins and further straining of already dilated veins.
 While these two conditions pose a minimal threat to a pregnant woman’s health, they can also cause embarrassments, frustrations or even pain.

-Here are ways you can prevent or keep under control these two vein conditions.
+Here are ways you can prevent or keep under control these two vein conditions, varicose veins and spider veins.
 Contact Premier Dermatology and Mohs Surgery of Atlanta today to learn more!

 2. Wear elastic support stockings